Tītahi Bay

-Tītahi Bay (previously known as Titahi Bay), a suburb of Porirua in the North Island of New Zealand, lies at the foot of a short peninsula on the west coast of the Porirua Harbour, to the north of Porirua city centre.
+Tītahi Bay, also written Titahi Bay, is a suburb of Porirua in metropolitan Wellington, in the lower North Island of New Zealand.
+It lies at the foot of a short peninsula on the west coast of the Porirua Harbour, to the north of Porirua city centre.

 History

 The legendary Polynesian navigator Kupe landed at Komanga Point, 3 kilometres west of Titahi Bay, leaving an anchor stone which today can be seen at the Museum of New Zealand Te Papa Tongarewa.
 The area was settled by Māori for many years before the arrival of Europeans, and several pa sites are located nearby.
-The area was also the site of many inter-iwi conflicts, notably in the 1820s, when the area was invaded by the followers of Te Rauparaha.
+The area was the site of many inter-iwi conflicts, notably in the 1820s, when the area was invaded by the followers of Te Rauparaha.

 The first European residents were whalers operating from Korohiwa, between Titahi Bay and Komanga Point.

 During World War II, a camp housing US military personnel was built in Titahi Bay.

-In December 2010, the name of the suburb was officially changed to Tītahi Bay.
+In December 2010, the name of the suburb was officially changed to Tītahi Bay by the addition of a macron.